grepgrok/dotfiles/README.md

 `/Users/$USER/Applications/Home\ Manager\ Apps` (which are actually directly linked to the original files in the nix store).

+## Tips and Tricks

+You can use `lib.mapAttrsRecursive (_: lib.mkForce) attrset` to apply `mkForce` to the *leaves* of `attrset`.
+This is particularly useful when overriding a large number of individual options without having to use `mkForce` on each and every option; common in hand-resolving colors.

 ## Known Issues

 ### Stylix and config files